 In September 2013, our subsidiary that manages our RNG business, Clean Energy Renewables ("Renewables"), established a unit option plan and granted unit option awards thereunder to certain of its service providers, including certain of our named executive officers.
 In connection with the closing of our sale of certain assets related to our RNG business in March 2017, our compensation committee approved the terms of a surrender agreement to be entered into with all holders of outstanding Renewables unit option awards.
-Pursuant to the terms of the surrender agreements, (i) all Renewables unit option awards held by holders who were not members of Renewables' Board of Managers were surrendered and cancelled in full in exchange for, upon the closing of the asset sale and our receipt of any future cash earn-out payments in connection therewith, a cash payment in an amount determined based on such holder's percentage ownership of Renewables' Board of Managers were surrendered and cancelled in full in exchange for, upon the closing of the asset sale and our receipt of Managers were surrendered and cancelled in full in exchange for, upon the closing of the asset sale and our receipt of Managers were surrendered and cancelled in full in exchange for, upon the closing of the asset sale and Renewables' income awards held by members of Renewables' Board of Managers were surrendered and cancelled in full in exchange for, upon the closing of the asset sale and Renewables' receipt of any future cash earn-out payments, awards of shares of our common stock subject to each such stock award is to be calculated by dividing the cash payment to which the applicable holder would have received as described in (i) above, by the closing price of our common stock on March 31, 2017, the date of the closing of the asset sale.
-All such stock awards are to be granted under the 2016 Plan and fully vested upon grant, and the shares subject to such awards will be freely tradable upon issuance subject to applicable securities laws relating to sha Among members of Renewables' Board of Managers who held Renewables unit option awards prior to the closing of the asset sale were Messrs.
+Pursuant to the terms of the surrender agreements, (i) all Renewables unit option awards held by holders who were not members of Renewables' Board of Managers were surrendered and cancelled in full in exchange for, upon the closing of the asset sale and our receipt of any future cash earn-out payments in connection therewith, a cash payment in an amount determined based on such holder's percentage ownership of Renewables following a cashless "net exercise" of such holder's Renewables unit option awards, and (ii) all Renewables unit option awards held by members of Renewables' Board of Managers were surrendered and cancelled in full in exchange for, upon the closing of the asset sale and Renewables' receipt of any future cash earn-out payments in connection therewith, awards of shares of our common stock.
+The number of shares of our common stock subject to each such stock award is to be calculated by dividing the cash payment to which the applicable holder would have received as described in (i) above, by the closing price of our common stock on March 31, 2017, the date of the closing of the asset sale.
+All such stock awards are to be granted under the 2016 Plan and fully vested upon grant, and the shares subject to such awards will be freely tradable upon issuance subject to applicable securities laws relating to shares held by our affiliates.

+Among members of Renewables' Board of Managers who held Renewables unit option awards prior to the closing of the asset sale were Messrs.
 Littlefair, Pratt and Corbus.
 As a result and as described above, upon the closing of the asset sale, each such holder's Renewables unit option awards were surrendered and cancelled in full in exchange for awards of shares of our common stock and rights to receive additional such awards upon any future cash earn-out payment to Renewables in connection with the asset sale.
 The following table presents, for each of Messrs.
-Littlefair, Pratt and Corbus, (i) the number of Renewables unit option awards held by such person immediately prior to the closing of the asset sale, (ii) the number of shares of our common stock subject to stock awards that could be granted to such person over the next five years if Renewables receives the maximum amount of future cash earn-out payments in connection with the asset sale:
+Littlefair, Pratt and Corbus, (i) the number of Renewables unit option awards held by such person immediately prior to the closing of the asset sale, (ii) the number of shares of our common stock subject to awards granted to such person at the closing of the asset sale, and (iii) the maximum approximate dollar value of shares of our common stock to be subject to stock awards that could be granted to such person over the next five years if Renewables receives the maximum amount of future cash earnout payments in connection with the asset sale: